serengil/chefboost/README.md

 # Usage

 Basically, you just need to pass the dataset as pandas data frame and tree configurations after importing Chefboost as illustrated below.
-You just need to set the label of the target column to **"Decision"**.
+You just need to set the label of the target column to **Decision**.

 ```
 import Chefboost as chef
 import pandas as pd

-#GBM example

 config = {
 	'algorithm': 'ID3' #ID3, C4.5, CART, Regression
 	, 'enableGBM': False, 'epochs': 10, 'learning_rate': 1
-	, 'enableRandomForest': True, 'num_of_trees': 5
+	, 'enableRandomForest': False, 'num_of_trees': 5
+	, 'enableAdaboost': False
-	, 'enableAdaboost': False, 'debug': False
+	, 'debug': False
 }

 df = pd.read_csv("dataset/golf3.txt")